 These four MFP went across without their 7.5cm guns, which only arrived in Palermo on 2 December 1941.
 They were subsequently equipped with these I presume.
 They were also expecting a 2cm AA gun each, from stocks in Benghazi.

 First MFP convoy on the way to North Africa.
 The escort is the Spica-class torpedo boat Perseo.
 Rommelsriposte.com collection.

-3 December 1941, MFP160 sinking with 400 barrels of fuel and 10 tons of cement and diving gear, after the front loading doors gave way to wave action.
-Perseo is taking over the crew.
+3 December 1941, MFP160 sinking with 400 barrels of fuel and 10 tons of cement and diving gear, after the front loading doors gave way to wave impacts.
+Perseo is taking the crew off.
 Rommelsriposte.com collection.

 Operations in North Africa

 Following arrival at Tripoli, The MFPs were quickly loaded with urgently needed supplies and then dispatched to Benghazi on the coastal route, escorted by the torpedo boat Perseo.
 The load carried consisted of 800 barrels of fuel, 20 tons Italian cement, Draeger diving gear, 132 tons of equipment, and 20 tons of rations.
 Heavy weather during the crossing led to the loss of F160, when the bow doors failed.
 Perseo took off the crew.
 The remaining three vessels made it to Benghazi but had suffered heavy damage, requiring extensive repairs of up to two weeks, including further reinforcement of the overall structure.